Nonviolence International South East Asia: Mission

-Activities

-NISEA aims to fulfill its mission through three core programs that focus on education, empowerment and structural change.
+Programs

 Ending Armed Violence Program

-The Ending Armed Violence Program focuses on making communities safer through an in depth understanding of why armed violence occurs, as well as strengthening a peace community that advocates an end to armed violence.
-NISEA has participated actively in various peace advocacies aiming to ban land mines, render the misuse and proliferation of arms and its impact on communities, change people's perception and behavior toward violence, engage non-state armed groups in the areas of Human Rights and International humanitarian law, seek assistance for victims and survivors of armed violence, and propagate a culture of peace.
+The Ending Armed Violence Program focuses on making communities safer through an in-depth understanding of why armed violence occurs, as well as strengthening a peace community that advocates an end to armed violence.
+NISEA has participated actively in various peace advocacies aiming to ban land mines, render the misuse and proliferation of arms and their impact on communities, change people's perception and behavior toward violence, engage non-state armed groups in the areas of Human Rights and International humanitarian law, seek assistance for victims and survivors of armed violence, and propagate a culture of peace.

 In relation to stopping the use and proliferation of small arms in Thailand, NISEA had: